Vahid-Kosari/fenjan_website/ReadME.md

+# Fenjan Project

-Main Idea of this applicaiton comes from similar flask driven application in conjunction with MySQL BY [mh-salari](https://github.com/mh-salari)
+The main idea of this application comes from a similar Flask-driven application in conjunction with MySQL by [mh-salari](https://github.com/mh-salari).

-It has been renovated by Django and JavaScript to this Webapp interface.
+This project has been renovated using Django and JavaScript to create this web application interface.

+## How to Run the Fenjan Project

-To run the Fenjan porject do these:
+Follow these steps to set up and run the Fenjan project:

-1. (Optional) Create a fresh environment.
+1. **(Optional) Create a Fresh Environment**

-2. Install list of requirements.txt
+   - It's recommended to create a virtual environment to isolate dependencies.

+2. **Install the Required Packages**

+   - Install the dependencies listed in `requirements.txt`:
+     ```sh
+     pip install -r requirements.txt
+     ```

+3. **Download the Repository**

-3. Donwnload the repository into the local
+   - Clone the repository to your local machine:
+     ```sh
+     git clone <repository-url>
+     cd <repository-directory>
+     ```

+4. **(Optional) Initialize a Fresh Database**

-4. (Optional) To start with a fresh database delete the Sqlite.db and follow the below:
+   - To start with a fresh database, delete `db.sqlite3` and run the following commands:
+     ```sh
+     python manage.py makemigrations
-   `python manage.py makemigrations`
+     python manage.py migrate
+     ```

+5. **Create a Superuser for Administration**

+   - To create an admin user, run:
+     ```sh
-   `python manage.py migrate`
+     python manage.py createsuperuser
+     ```

+6. **Set Up Supervisor for Automated User Registration State's Supervision**

+   - Configure Supervisor to manage Celery worker and beat processes:

+     6.a.
+Adopt and customize the configuration files for Celery worker and beat from `capston/celery_conf` for your environment.
+Place them in the following directory:

+     ```sh
+     /etc/supervisor/conf.d/
+     ```

+     6.b.
+Update Supervisor to apply the new configurations:

+     ```sh
+     sudo supervisorctl reread
+     sudo supervisorctl update
+     ```

+     6.c.
+Start the Celery services:

+     ```sh
+     sudo supervisorctl start celery_worker
+     sudo supervisorctl start celery_beat
+     ```

+7. **Run the Project**

-5. On the root directory run the project by this line code:
+   - In the root directory of the project, start the development server:
+     ```sh
-   `python manage.py runserver`
+     python manage.py runserver
-6. Open the dedicated ulr in your browser
+     ```

+8. **Open the Application in Your Browser**
+   - Navigate to the dedicated URL (typically `http://127.0.0.1:8000/`) to access the application.

+---

 include a writeup describing your project, and specifically your file MUST include all of the following: